mortonne/datascipsych/README.md

 ### In Visual Studio Code (recommended)

 Open a Jupyter file (these have a file extension of `.ipynb`) by clicking on it in the Explorer pane.
 For example, you can open `chapters/chapter1/python_variables.ipynb`.
 You should see a button on the upper right that says `Select Kernel`.
 Click it to select a kernel to run the notebook.
 Select `Python Environments`, then select the virtual environment you set up previously.
 You should now see `datascipsych (Python 3.13.6)` in the upper right of the notebook.
+Click the `Run All` button to run the notebook code.

+#### Troubleshooting

+When running code in a notebook, if you see an error saying "notebook controller is disposed", try clicking the Restart button at the top of the notebook tab to restart the notebook kernel, then try re-running the code.
+If you still see the error, close Visual Studio Code (`File > Exit`) and reopen it.

 ### In a browser